Uncommon Gastrointestinal Issues

 Its exact origin or cause is still unknown and is under investigation.
 Symptoms can last for a lifetime, as there is no permanent cure; however, taking anti-nausea or anti-seizure medications can be helpful.

-Levator syndrome, also known as levator ani syndrome, is a serious, rare GI condition.
+Levator ani syndrome is a rare pelvic floor muscle disorder characterised by chronic rectal or pelvic pain, which may affect bowel function.
 It exhibits recurrent or chronic pain or discomfort in the sacrum, rectum, and coccyx region.

 Mainly, it occurs due to intense spasms of the levator ani muscle, which supports the pelvic floor organs and controls bowel movement.